-King's College will respond as follows:
+King's College will initiate at least one of two responses:

-- 1. Offering supportive measures; and/or - 2.
-A Formal Grievance Process including an investigation and a hearing; or - 3.
-An Informal Grievance Process, including a resolution (sometimes referred to herein as an "Informal Resolution Process."
+- 1. Offering supportive measures because the Complainant does not want to proceed formally; and/or - 2.
+A Formal Grievance Process including an investigation and a hearing.

-The investigation and formal grievance process will determine whether or not the Policy has been violated.
-If so, King's College will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.
-The Informal Grievance Process can offer resolutions and remedies to both parties, without determination that the Policy has been violated.
-The Complainant is not obliged to accept supportive measures, nor are they obligated to participate in the Formal or Informal Grievance Processes.
+The investigation and grievance process will determine whether or not the policy has been violated.
+If so, King's College will promptly implement effective remedies designed to ensure that it is not deliberately indifferent (106.44) to harassment or discrimination, their potential recurrence, or their effects.